Brooklyn Thanksgiving 2025: The Ultimate Guide to Turkey Trot, Tastings, Comedy, Parks & More

 - Popular parks and waterfronts can get crowded, especially after the Turkey Trot.

-- Public transit is busy before and after the parade broadcast.
+- Public transit is busy before and after parade broadcasts.

 Parking Challenges